Skip to content

 node resolver.mjs --manifest playground/manifest.json --concept decisions/primary-db

-The JSON output shows the effective merge: contributors lists each layer with its last-updated date, every section carries the sourceLayer that won it, and sections where layers disagree carry a conflicts array with the dissenting layers’ content and dates — surfaced, not hidden.
+The JSON output shows the effective merge: contributors lists each layer with its last-updated date, every section carries the sourceLayer that won it, and sections where layers disagree carry a conflicts array with the dissenting layers’ content and dates, surfaced rather than hidden.

 To run the full test suite (requires bash):